 Preadmission testing means only those outpatient x-ray and laboratory tests made within seven days before admission as a registered bed patient in a hospital.
 The tests must be for the same bodily injury or sickness causing the patient to be hospital confined.
 The tests must be accepted by the hospital in lieu of like tests made during confinement.
 Preadmission testing does not mean tests for a routine physical check-up.

-Preauthorization means the process of assessing the medical necessity, appropriateness, or utility of proposed non-emergency hospital admissions, surgical procedures, outpatient care, and other health care services.
+Preauthorization means approval of a service prior to it being provided.
+Certain services require medical review in order to determine eligibility for coverage.

 Predetermination of benefits means a review by Humana of a qualified practitioner's treatment plan, specific diagnostic and procedure codes and expected charges prior to the rendering of services.

 Prescription means a direct order for the preparation and use of a drug, medicine or medication.
-The drug, medicine or medication must be obtainable only by prescription.
-The prescription must be given to a pharmacist verbally, electronically or in writing by a qualified practitioner for the benefit of and use by a covered person.
+The prescription must be written by a qualified practitioner and provided to a pharmacist for your benefit and used for the treatment of a sickness or bodily injury which is covered under this plan or for drugs, medicines or medications on the Women's Healthcare Drug List.
+The drug, medicine or medication must be obtainable only by prescription or must be obtained by prescription for drugs, medicines or medications on the Women's Healthcare Drug List.
+The prescription may be given to a pharmacist verbally, electronically or in writing by a qualified practitioner.
 The prescription must include at least:

-The name and address of the covered person for whom the prescription is intended;
+Your name;

 The type and quantity of the drug, medicine or medication prescribed, and the directions for its use;

 The date the prescription was prescribed; and

 The name and address of the prescribing qualified practitioner.

 Pre-service claim means a claim with respect to which the terms of the Plan condition receipt of a Plan benefit, in whole or in part, on approval of the benefit by Humana in advance of obtaining medical care.